bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

 3. Initialize the daemon config.

    Please ensure you have the correct chain-id.
-We do change it whenever we restart a new network.
+We change it whenever we restart a new network.

    Run the following command to find the existing chain-id:

    **MAIN NET**: